Mullah Naqibullah: Later career

-After the collapse of the communist regime in 1992, the mujahideen took control of Kandahar.
+After the collapse of the PDPA and resignation of President Mohammad Najibullah in 1992, the mujahideen took control of Kandahar.
 Gul Agha Sherzai was nominally the governor but he lacked authority, as each group sought to carve itself a territory to control.

-Mullah Naqib was the most powerful commander in the city, and many of his subordinates turned to illegal taxation and theft, in order to earn an income.
+Naqibullah was the most powerful commander in the city, and many of his subordinates turned to illegal taxation and theft, in order to earn an income.
 The situation remained calm until 1993, when sporadic clashes erupted between different factions.

 The lawlessness in Kandahar paved the way for the rise of the Taliban movement.
-On November 3, 1994, Mullah Naqib and his 2,500 men did not resist the advance of the Taliban, allowing them to capture the city, and, in exchange, he was permitted to retire safely into his bastion in Arghandab.
+On November 3, 1994, Naqibullah and his 2,500 men did not resist the advance of the Taliban, allowing them to capture the city, and, in exchange, he was permitted to retire safely into his bastion in Arghandab.
 This led to widespread suspicions that he had been bribed, but there is also evidence that he was acting under orders from Rabbani, the President in Kabul.

 Role in post-Taliban Afghanistan

-Mullah Naqib reemerged as the Taliban regime began to dissolve following the 2001 US invasion of Afghanistan.
+Naqibullah reemerged as the Taliban regime began to dissolve following the 2001 US invasion of Afghanistan.